ovie-daveth/ovie-daveth/README.md

 ### 💼 Hire Me

 Looking for someone to turn ideas into well-architected, functional, and user-friendly applications?
 I'd love to discuss how I can help you with your next project.
-Check out my [portfolio](https://my-portfolio-pda3.vercel.app/) to get a glimpse of my work.
+Check out my old [portfolio](https://my-portfolio-pda3.vercel.app/) to get a glimpse of my earliest work, my new website is on the way [Here](https://www.rusti.pro)

 ### ✍️ Writing & Tutorials

 I occasionally share technical articles, tutorials, and insights on platforms like **Dev.to**, **Hashnode**, **Medium**, and my **personal blog**.
 Stay tuned for updates on my upcoming **Telegram** channel.

-### 🌱 Open Source Contributions

-I actively contribute to the open-source community, maintaining a few repositories that are constantly evolving with fresh ideas and improvements.
-Check them out below!

 ### 🎤 Let's Connect